 - Review Regularly: Set aside time each month for a budget review.
 Celebrate progress and identify areas to improve.

-How Zero-Based Budgeting Supports $1 Living
+How Zero-Based Budgeting Supports Frugal Living

 Frugal living is about intentional spending and finding value in every dollar.
 Zero-based budgeting perfectly aligns with this philosophy.
-By forcing you to make active choices about your money, you can cut unnecessary expenses and direct funds to what matters most—whether that’s saving for an emergency fund, paying off debt, or enjoying quality family time.
+By forcing you to make active choices about your money, you can cut unnecessary expenses and direct funds to what matters most - whether that’s saving for an emergency fund, paying off debt, or enjoying quality family time.

 Final Thoughts

 Zero-based budgeting provides a powerful framework for maximizing your savings and living frugally.
-By assigning every dollar a task, you gain $1 clarity and control, making it easier to reach your financial goals.
+By assigning every dollar a task, you gain financial clarity and control, making it easier to reach your financial goals.
 Start small, stay consistent, and watch your progress as you build a smarter, more intentional financial life.